A golf course bordering both maritime and forest areas.

 During a morning game of golf, it is not unusual to come across several mammals such as hares, rabbits or even deer.

-The proximity of the Clouët beach encourages the arrival of seabirds anabling easy obsevation of curlews, oystercatchers and black-headed gulls on the fairways throughout the golf course.
+The proximity of the Clouët beach encourages the arrival of seabirds enabling easy observation of curlews, oystercatchers and black-headed gulls on the fairways throughout the golf course.

 Eco-responsible practices